Semiparametric transformation model for competing risks data with cure fraction: Model and methods

+We consider a semi-parametric transformation model for cumulative incidence functions, which is the probability of failure from any one cause in the presence of other risks over a certain time period.
+The cumulative incidence function conditional on $Z$ denoted by $F_k(t|Z)$ is given by

+It is the cumulative probability of failure from the $j$-th cause of failure in the presence of the remaining causes of failure, conditional on the covariates.
+Now, we express $S(t|Z)$ given in (\ref{mixsur1}) in terms of $F_k(t|Z)$.
+For $k=1,2,...,K$, consider

-The representation given in Eq. (\ref{conditional}) allows us to model the conditional sub-distribution function through $\pi_k(\theta)$.
-We use linear transformation models to specify each sub-distribution function $F_k(t,J|Z)$ without using $\pi_k(\theta)$.
-Thus, using Eq. (\ref{conditional}), we rewrite $S(t,\nu)$ given in Eq. (\ref{mixsur1}) as
+The representation given in (\ref{conditional}) allows us to model the conditional cumulative incidence function through $\pi_k(Z)$.
+We use linear transformation models to specify each cumulative incidence function $F_k(t|Z)$ without using $\pi_k(Z)$.
+Thus, using (\ref{conditional}), we rewrite $S(t|Z)$ given in (\ref{mixsur1}) as

-In the proposed method, we formulate each conditional sub-distribution function $F_k(t,J|Z)$ in Eq. (\ref{mixsurnew}) through a class of linear transformation models specified by (Mao and Lin, 2017) where $g_k$ is a known increasing cause specific link function, $h_k(t)$ is an unknown non-decreasing function of time and $\beta_k$ is a set of regression parameters.
-The proportional sub-distribution hazards model and proportional odds model are special cases of (\ref{LTMCOMP}) when $g_k(x)$ takes the form $\log(-\log(1-x))$ and $\log(x/(1-x))$, respectively.
-For more details on linear transformation model we refer interested readers to Doksum (1987), Chen, Jin and Ying (2002), Zeng and Lin (2006) and Mao and Lin (2017).
+In the proposed method, we formulate the conditional cumulative function $F_k(t|Z)$ specified in (\ref{mixsurnew}), through a class of linear transformation models proposed by (Mao and Lin, 2017) where $g_k$ is a known increasing cause specific link function, $h_k(t)$ is an unknown non-decreasing function and $\beta_k$ is a set of p-dimensional regression coefficients.
+We assume $h_k(0)=-\infty$.
+The proportional hazards (PH) model and proportional odds (PO) model are special cases of (\ref{LTMCOMP}) when $g_k(x)$ takes the form $\log(-\log(1-x))$ and $\log(x/(1-x))$, respectively.
+For more details on linear transformation model one can refer to Doksum (1987), Chen, Jin and Ying (2002), Zeng and Lin (2006) and Mao and Lin (2017).
+The LT model in (\ref{LTMCOMP}) can be represented as

+where $\epsilon_k$ is a random error with a known distribution $F_{\epsilon_{k}}(x)=P(\epsilon_k \le x)=g_k^{-1}(x)$ and is independent of the covariate $Z$.
+The model in (\ref{LTnew}) reduces to PH and PO model, when $\epsilon_k$ has standard extreme value and standared logistic distribution, respectively.
+For further details of this equivalent form, see Fine, Ying and Wei (1998), Zhang, Sun, Zhao and Sun (2005) and Guo and Zeng (2014).
+Define conditional cause specific hazard rate function as